Daphne Pollard, an experienced performer yet aged only in her late twenties, on a British postcard, c1920. Author’s collection.

 In time, Daphne Trott was to become an outstanding vaudevillian in her own right.
 The headline photo on the top of this page shows her in 1920, at the height of her popularity on the London stage.
 Like Harry Fraser (Snub Pollard), she took the stage name Pollard, partly as convenience but also because many of the company performers liked to maintain the pretence of belonging to a family troupe.
 Later in careers it was a familiar and easy remembrance of times past.

 In Melbourne, Daphne Trott’s father Walter and an uncle ran a large furniture upholstery and French polishing business, although the Melbourne depression of the 1890s hit the family’s fortunes hard.
 We don’t know what attracted Daphne to the stage – perhaps as a child she saw that other well-known Fitzroy girl, Florrie Forde perform at the Melbourne Opera House or the Theatre Royal.
-Daphne joined Pollard’s troupe in about 1897, with older sisters Ivy and Myrtle, while the family lived at 96 King William Street, Fitzroy.
+Daphne joined Pollard’s troupe in about 1897, with older sisters Ivy and Myrtle.
+The family lived in nearby Young Street, later moving to a larger 5 room dwelling at 96 King William Street, Fitzroy.